How To Keep Dogs Out of Your Yard (Low Cost Tips)

 A Unique Solution for Keeping Dogs Off Your Lawn

-This will sound strange, but adult male human urine has hormones in it that repels other mammals.
+This will sound strange, but adult male human urine has hormones in it that repel other mammals.
 It makes use of the fact that males mark territory with urine.
 Such marking is taken as a “do not trespass” message.
-It will also deter rabbits, deer, etc. And odds are very high that the older man you knew was well aware of this fact but was too embarrassed to share his “secret.”
+It will also deter rabbits, deer, etc.

 Debbie

 You might try a motion-activated sprinkler that sprays with full garden hose pressure.
-It’s called the Scarecrow.
-Do an Internet search with the words “scarecrow,” “spray,” and “motion” and you will find several online places that sell it.
+They are designed specifically to humanely deter animals.
+You can find several online places that sell them.

-I’m assuming you’ve tried talking with the dogs’ owners if you can identify them.
+Also, try talking with the dogs’ owners if you can identify them.
 I think it’s very irresponsible of them and gives pet owners a bad reputation.
-They should have fenced yards for their pets.

 Diane